iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Works fine on my phone, drains my wife's Samsung faster than the charger can keep up<br> :date: __2020-12-22 08:05:18__

 > Great to help research while asleep<br> :date: __2020-12-21 18:24:22__

-> Really great cause.
-I would encourage everyone to use this app, it works very well too and is lightweight on data if that's a concern.
-No ads at all.
-Would be 5 stars if I could login and keep my progress/contributions across devices.<br> :date: __2020-12-19 00:21:24__

-> Any chance you can make your application compatible with Android TV and also the new Google TV with Chromecast?
-I certainly don't mind donating CPU time of my Google TV with Chromecast.
-It's left powered up 24/7/365.<br> :date: __2020-12-17 18:54:53__

-> Painless<br> :date: __2020-12-17 10:14:46__

-> Great way of helping out.
-Did seem to hang phone once, but that could be something else<br> :date: __2020-12-17 09:15:04__

-> Easy to use and if it helps..<br> :date: __2020-12-16 22:07:46__

-> I run a system on my computers, called Bonic (24/7) which run similar scientific projects.
-I would like to see your project also running on PCs and not running on mobile phones, whilst charging.<br> :date: __2020-12-16 00:46:21__